 Total driving time: 3 hours

-If you have more time: Visit the English Market in Cork, Blackrock Castle Observatory and the city of Cobh
+If you have more time: Visit a cheese factory in West Cork, the English Market, Blackrock Castle Observatory, and the city of Cobh.

-Places you cannot miss: Torc Waterfall, Muckross Abbey, drviing the Ring of Kerry, Blarney Castle, and Jameson Distillery
+Places you cannot miss: Torc Waterfall, Muckross Abbey, driving the Ring of Kerry, Blarney Castle, and Jameson Distillery

 Day 6: Finish your 7 days in Ireland Itinerary in Dublin